opencord/kubernetes-service/docs/kubernetes-service.md

     - `controller_replica_count`.
 For controllers that are able to manage replicas, a count of the desired number of replicas.
 - `KubernetesServiceInstance`.
 This model corresponds directly to a Kubernetes pod.
     - `name`.
 Name of the pod.
     - `owner`.
 Service that owns this `ServiceInstance`, in this case, an instance of the `KubernetesService` model.
     - `slice`.
 Relation to the `Slice` that manages this pod.
     - `image`.
 Relation to the `Image` that is used by this pod.
     - `pod_ip`.
 IP address assigned by Kubernetes.
 Read-only.
+- `KubernetesResourceInstance`.
+This model holds an arbitrary blob of kubernetes yaml that defines one or more resources.
+The purpose is to provide an escape hatch in the `Kubernetes Service` to allow resources to be created and destroyed that aren't directly modeled.
+    - `resource_definition`.
+Yaml declaration of the resource.
+    - `kubectl_state`. [`CREATED` | `UPDATED` | `DELETED`].
+Most recent action taken using `kubectl` for this resource.
 - `KubernetesConfigMap`.
 This model corresponds directly to a Kubernetes ConfigMap.
 It stores a named set of (name, value) pairs.
     - `name`.
 Name of this ConfigMap.
     - `trust_domain`.
 TrustDomain in which this ConfigMap resides.